 The idea is that without the mandate some employers might stop offering coverage if the exchanges appear to be a viable alternative for the employers.
 This was always seen as a long term problem.
 Since most companies would probably want to wait to see if the exchanges actually work before making such a big move, a one year delay for technical reasons shouldn’t create too many problems.

 Of course the bigger problem is that the employer mandate is poorly designed.
 It is possible the administration isn’t delaying for technical reasons, but is simply trying to kick the can down the road until they get a Congress willing to fix the problem.
-If that is the case we would have a more serious problem.
+If that is the case then we would have a more serious problem.